.jpg)

 If you’re jumping back into the loan application process due to more stabilized rates, here are six tips to boost your chances for an approval.

 The past few years have been challenging for consumers, but thankfully, the market is recovering.
-Auto inventories are up.
-Mortgage and loan rates have flattened.
-People are becoming more confident to make big purchases again.
+Auto inventories are up, mortgage and loan rates have flattened, and confidence in making big purchases is on the rise.

-These economic recoveries are certainly welcome, but we haven’t returned to the easy lending of past decades, especially in the case of housing.
+These economic recoveries are certainly welcome, but we haven’t returned to the easy lending of past decades, especially in housing.
 Buyers will still need to put in some effort to secure financing.

 Here are six ways to give yourself a leg up on a loan approval:

 The last thing you want to do when taking out a loan is overextend yourself.
-To ensure you can make the payments, set aside a few minutes to run the numbers.
-Luckily you don’t have to use pen and paper to make these calculations anymore.
-Try our auto loan payment and mortgage payment calculators.
+To ensure the payments fit into your budget, set aside a few minutes to run the numbers.
+Use online tools—like our auto loan calculator and mortgage calculator—to estimate monthly payments and find a comfortable budget.Comparison shop

 View rates